EN TR

 We asked: what if we could compress that process?
 What if a machine could explore thousands of forms in the time it takes an architect to sketch one?

-So we trained neural networks on 50,847 architectural images and 3D models.
-Not to copy existing buildings, but to learn the underlying logic of structure.
-Then we asked the networks to generate new forms.
+So we assembled a simulation pipeline: generative networks fine-tuned on open architectural datasets and our own parametric studies, with a structural physics engine as referee.
+Not to copy existing buildings, but to learn the underlying logic of structure, and then to generate new forms.

 The results surprised us.
-The AI didn't just remix what it had seen.
-It found forms we hadn't imagined.
+The networks didn't just remix what they had seen.
+They found forms we hadn't imagined.
 Branching structures that look like coral.
 Shells that twist in ways no human would draw.
-And 68% of them actually work.
-They pass structural analysis.
-Physics accepts them.
+And in our runs, 68% of them pass structural analysis.
+To be clear about what this is: a simulation study.
+The numbers on this page describe our own test runs, not built work or an external benchmark.

 AI-generated architectural forms with structural validation

-400 Forms in 2 Hours: Green overlay indicates structural validation.
-The AI generates faster than we can evaluate.
+400 Forms in 2 Hours: Green overlay indicates structural validation in our simulation runs.
+The pipeline generates faster than we can evaluate.

 02